 If you pass away without a will (ab intestate), the Civil Code of Quebec has rules for designating the beneficiaries and distributing your assets.

-In Ontario, the Succession Law Reform Act outlines these rules and dictates how an estate is distributed.
+In Ontario, the Succession Law Reform Act (external link) outlines these rules and dictates how an estate is distributed.
 For other provinces and territories, please refer to the relevant laws.

 It’s often the basic level of financial protection for your loved ones after you pass away.
-It’s not taxable and the money can be used to pay your taxes or cover your funeral.
+A life insurance is not taxable and the money can be used to pay your taxes or cover your funeral.
 Choosing your beneficiaries is important.

 Before signing up for this kind of insurance, you should first figure out whether you can achieve your goals without it.
 If not, determine how much money you need to reach your goals and select your policy accordingly, especially if there are probate fees or debts to pay after you pass away.